 A P-EDCA STA that participated in a P-EDCA contention but did not initiate a TXOP (see 10.23.2.4) during the P-EDCA contention or that initiated a TXOP but did not receive the CTS frame in response to the RTS frame used to initiate the TXOP may start another P-EDCA contention by sending the DS-CTS frame at DSAIFSN[AC_VO] slot boundary if the STA's CS mechanism (see 10.2.3.1 (CS mechanism)) determines that the medium is idle, for up to dot11PEDCAConsecutiveAttempt.
 If PSRC[AC_VO] reaches dot11PEDCAConsecutiveAttempt transmission attempts, the P-EDCA STA shall not attempt to start PEDCA contention until the QSRC[AC_VO] counter is reset and all the conditions to start P-EDCA defined in this subclause are satisfied.
 Additionally, the EDCAF[AC_VO] shall update the AIFSN, CWmin, and CWmax with the values in dot11EDCATable (dot11QAPEDCATable for the AP) and an operation of the EDCAF[AC_VI], EDCAF[AC_BE], EDCAF[AC_BK] is resumed.
+Additionally, CW[AC_VO] shall be set to the lesser of CWmax[AC_VO] and 2QSRC[AC] × (CWmin[AC_VO] + 1) – 1. (see 10.23.2.2 EDCA backoff procedure)

 NOTE 2—The STA follows the EIFS, CTSTimeout, and NAVTimeout deferral rules before attempting to transmit a DSCTS to start a P-EDCA contention.